PatrickLaflamme/allyshipNetwork/README.md

 ## Simulation Code

 The simulation code contains the iternal logic driving the simulation, as well as the code necessary to visualize the simulation.
-Its intended purpose is to simulate the effect of sexism and allyship in simulated corporate environments.
-This simulation is gender agnostic, meaning that both genders are assumed to be equally likely to be sexist or allies.
+Its intended purpose is to simulate the effect of sexism and allyship in corporate environments.
+This simulation is gender agnostic, meaning that both genders are assumed as equally likely to show sexist or allyship behaviour.
 All simulation code can be found in the [Simulation folder](/Simulation).

-### Running the simulation code

 ## Network Generation Code

 The Network generation code is relatively simple.
 It simulates a web browser, loads the localhost:8000 website running the Simulation code, and captures the simulation to video or to images, depending on which script is run.

-### Running the network generation code.
+All code necessary to generate videos or still images of the networks can be found in the [network generator folder](/network\ generator).